University of Indianapolis

 Faustin N’Tala ‘02 is the president and founder of Waza Alliance for Quality Education, an organization that trains teachers, sponsors students and provides other educational support for children living in the Democratic Republic of Congo.
 He also serves as a French teacher and soccer coach at the International School of Indiana.

-Katherine Welch ‘93 is the founder of Relentless, a Thailand-based global consulting agency that trains organizations to assist populations that oftentimes are victims of abuse, exploitation and trafficking and have no access to medical services.
+Katherine Welch ‘93 is the founder of Relentless, a Thailand-based global consulting agency that trains organizations to assist and provide medical services to populations that are often subject to abuse, exploitation, and trafficking.
 She is a global leader in the fight against human trafficking.

 Jim Hurrell ‘84 is director of the National Center for Atmospheric Research (NCAR) in Boulder, Colo., where he also works as a senior scientist in the climate and global dynamics division.
 Jim is recognized internationally for his research on climate, climate variability, and climate change.
 In 2001, he was honored with the prestigious Clarence Leroy Meisinger Award by the American Meteorological Society (AMS).
 He is a fellow of the Royal Meteorological Society (2000), the AMS (2006), and the American Geophysical Union (2010).
 In 2011, he was honored with the Nansen Medal by the Norwegian Academy of Science and Letters for his contributions to climate science.

-Linda Dillman ’76 chief information officer for multimedia retailer QVC from 2012-16.
-Previously she has served as Senior Vice President for global information technology at HP and as executive VP and CIO for Wal-Mart.
+Linda Dillman ’76 is the chief information officer for multimedia retailer QVC from 2012-16.
+Previously, she has served as Senior Vice President for global information technology at HP as well as executive VP and CIO for Wal-Mart.

 University of Indianapolis accepts applications year-round for upcoming semesters.
 As part of the application process for incoming freshmen, the University requires an official high school transcript, SAT and/or ACT standardized test scores, and a completed free online application for admission.
-Recommendation letters and essays are not required for general admission, although essays may be required for consideration of scholarships or grants.
-In addition to meeting general University admission requirements, admission to specific academic programs such as undergraduate nursing or health science programs may require satisfactory completion of designated prerequisites prior to admission to the school or department offering the program.
+Recommendation letters and essays are not required for general admission, hough essays may be required for consideration of scholarships or grants.
+In addition to meeting general University admission requirements, admission to such specific academic programs as undergraduate nursing or health science may require satisfactory completion of designated prerequisites prior to admission to the individual school or department.

 The first and most important areas that the University considers when evaluating prospective students for full-time admission are strength of academic preparation for college and high school grade point average.
 Other factors considered in admission include test scores and class rank.
 At a minimum, students should achieve an above-average grade point average, have above-average standardized test scores, and rank in the top half of their class.

-University of Indianapolis is committed to helping students navigate the financial aid process, from understanding costs to applying for scholarships, grants, loans and other funding.
-In the last year, the University awarded $5.2 million in need-based aid, $45.8 million in scholarships and grants, and a total of $113.4 million in financial aid from all sources.
-The average financial aid package awarded for full-time freshmen with need was $20,785.
+University of Indianapolis is committed to helping students navigate the financial aid process from understanding costs to applying for scholarships, grants, loans, and other funding.
+In the last year, the University awarded $6.6 million in need-based aid, $55 million in scholarships and grants, and a total of $129 million in financial aid from all sources.
+The average financial aid package awarded for full-time freshmen with need was $24,063, with 95% of incoming freshmen receiving some form of financial aid.

 UIndy’s scholarship programs include: